dataobservatory-eu/digitalmusicobservatory/content/project/horizon/index.md

 title: Horizon Europe Consortium
 summary: We are looking for end-users and dissemination partners to test our data and visualization products.
 tags:
-  - Deep Learning
+  - Digital Music Observatory
 date: '2021-10-14T10:00:00'
 lastmod: '2021-05-06T18:52:00'

-summary = "OpenMusE brings together music industry stakeholders and researchers from 12 European countries.
-Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers)."
+summary: OpenMusE brings together music industry stakeholders and researchers from 12 European countries.
+Our partners represent the diversity of the industry, as well as the shared need to find financially, socially, and environmentally sustainable policy and business models in multiple, sometimes-fragmented streams (e.g., live music, composers/publishers, and recordings with producers and performers).

 # Optional external URL for project (replaces project detail page).
 external_link: ''